A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: SpatPOMP models and their representation in spatPomp

 \subsection{Covariates}

-Scientifically, one may be interested in the impact of a vector-valued covariate process $\{\mathcal{Z}(t)\}$ on the latent dynamic system.
-For instance, the transition density, $f_{\vec{X}_{\time}|\vec{X}_{\time-1}}$, and the measurement density, $f_{\vec{Y}_{\time}|\vec{X}_{\time}}$, can depend on this observed process.
-The covariate process might be shared between units, or might take unit-specific values. \pkg{\spatPomp} allows modeling and inference for spatiotemporal processes that depend on an observed covariate process.
-If such a covariate exists the user can supply a \class{data.frame} object to the \code{covar} argument of the \code{spatPomp()} constructor function.
-This \code{data.frame} will have a column for time, spatial unit, and each of the covariates.
-If any of the variables in the covariates \code{data.frame} is common among all units the user must supply the variable names as \class{character} vectors to the \code{shared_covarnames} argument of the \code{spatPomp()} constructor function.
-Otherwise, all covariates are assumed to be unit-specific, meaning that they generally take on different values for each unit. \pkg{spatPomp} manages the task of presenting interpolated values of the covariates to the elementary model functions at the time they are called.
+Scientifically, one may be interested in the impact of a vector-valued covariate process, $\mathbf{Z}(t)$, on the latent dynamic system.
+Our modeling framework allows the transition density, $f_{\vec{X}_{\time}|\vec{X}_{\time-1}}$, and the measurement density, $f_{\vec{Y}_{\time}|\vec{X}_{\time}}$, to depend arbitrarily on time, and this includes the possibility of dependence on one or more covariates.
+A covariate process is called {\it shared} if, at each time, it takes single value which influences all the units.
+A {\it unit-specific} covariate process, $\mathbf{Z}(t)=Z_{1:U}(t)$, has a value, $Z_{\unit}(t)$, for each unit, $u$.
+In \pkg{\spatPomp}, covariate processes can be supplied as a \class{data.frame} object to the \code{covar} argument of the \code{spatPomp()} constructor function.
+This \code{data.frame} requires a column for time, spatial unit, and each of the covariates.
+If any of the variables in the covariates \code{data.frame} is common among all units the user must supply the variable names as \class{character} vectors to the \code{shared\_covarnames} argument of the \code{spatPomp()} constructor function.
+All covariates not declared as shared are assumed to be unit-specific. \pkg{spatPomp} manages the task of presenting interpolated values of the covariates to the elementary model functions at the time they are called.
 An example implementing a SpatPOMP model with covariates is presented in \cref{sec:measles}.